-Source: GAO analysis of agency and USAspending.gov data. | GAO-18-566T
+Source: GAO analysis of agency and USAspending.gov data. | GAO-19-275T

 The percentage of additional IT contract obligations we identified varied among the selected agencies.
 For example, the Department of State did not identify 1 percent of its IT contract obligations.
-Conversely, 8 agencies did not identify over 40 percent of their IT contract obligations.
+Conversely, eight agencies did not identify over 40 percent of their IT contract obligations.

-Many of the selected agencies that did not identify these IT contract obligations did not follow OMB guidance.
+Many of the selected agencies that did not identify these IT contract obligations also did not follow OMB guidance.
 Specifically, 14 of the 22 agencies did not involve the acquisition office in their process to identify IT acquisitions for CIO review, as required by OMB.
 In addition, 7 agencies did not establish guidance to aid officials in recognizing IT.
-We concluded that until these agencies involve the acquisitions office in their IT acquisition identification processes and establish supporting guidance, they cannot ensure that they will identify all IT acquisitions.
+We concluded that until these agencies involve the acquisitions office in their IT acquisition identification processes and establish supporting guidance, they cannot ensure that they will identify all such acquisitions.
 Without proper identification of IT acquisitions, these agencies and CIOs cannot effectively provide oversight of these acquisitions.
 In addition to not identifying all IT contracts, 14 of the 22 selected agencies did not fully satisfy OMB's requirement that the CIO review and approve IT acquisition plans or strategies.
 Further, only 11 of 96 randomly selected IT contracts at 10 agencies that we evaluated were CIO-reviewed and approved as required by OMB's guidance.
-The 85 IT contracts not reviewed had a total possible value of approximately \$23.8 billion.

-We believe that until agencies ensure that CIOs are able to review and approve all IT acquisitions, CIOs will continue to have limited visibility and input into their agencies' planned IT expenditures and will not be able to use the increased authority that FITARA's contract approval provision is intended to provide.
-Further, agencies will likely miss an opportunity to strengthen CIOs' authority and the oversight of IT acquisitions.
+The 85 contracts not reviewed had a total possible value of approximately \$23.8 billion.
+Until agencies ensure that CIOs are able to review and approve all IT acquisitions, CIOs will continue to have limited visibility and input into their agencies' planned IT expenditures and will not be able to effectively use the increased authority that FITARA's contract approval provision is intended to provide.
+Further, agencies will likely miss an opportunity to strengthen their CIOs' authority and the oversight of acquisitions.
 As a result, agencies may award IT contracts that are duplicative, wasteful, or poorly conceived.
 As a result of these findings, we made 39 recommendations in our January 2018 report.
-The recommendations included that agencies ensure that their acquisition offices are involved in identifying IT acquisitions and issuing related guidance, and that IT acquisitions are reviewed in accordance with OMB guidance.
+Among these, we recommended that agencies ensure that their acquisition offices are involved in identifying IT acquisitions and issuing related guidance, and that IT acquisitions are reviewed in accordance with OMB guidance.
 OMB and the majority of the agencies generally agreed with or did not comment on the recommendations.

-Agencies Have Made Progress in Consolidating Data Centers, but Need to Take Action to Achieve Planned Cost Savings

-In our February 2017 high-risk update, we stated that OMB and agencies needed to demonstrate additional progress on achieving data center consolidation savings in order to improve the management of IT acquisitions and operations.
+As of November 2018, 27 of the recommendations had not been implemented.
+Agencies Have Made Progress in Consolidating Data Centers, but Need to Take Action to Achieve Planned Cost Savings In our February 2017 high-risk update, we stressed that OMB and agencies needed to demonstrate additional progress on achieving data center consolidation savings in order to improve the management of IT acquisitions and operations.
 Further, data center consolidation efforts are key to implementing FITARA.
 Specifically, OMB established the FDCCI in February 2010 to improve the efficiency, performance, and environmental footprint of federal data center activities.
 The enactment of FITARA in 2014 codified and expanded the initiative.
+In addition, in August 2016, OMB issued a memorandum which established the Data Center Optimization Initiative (DCOI) and included guidance on how to implement the data center consolidation and optimization provisions of FITARA.48 Among other things, the guidance required agencies to consolidate inefficient infrastructure, optimize existing facilities, improve their security posture, and achieve cost savings.